geier/pycarddav/src/pages/about.rst

 (or rather: limitations)

 - *pyCardDAV* can only use one addressbook resource at the moment
-- *pyCardDAV* is read-only for now
+- *pyCardDAV* is read-only for now (but write support is coming really soon™)
 - *pyCardDAV* is only tested against davical and owncloud/sabredav
 - **Warning** your password is stored in cleartext in the config file

 Feedback
 --------
 Please do provide feedback if *pyCardDAV* works for you or even more importantly if it doesn't.
-You can reach me by email at pycarddav@lostpackets.de , by jabber/XMPP at geier@jabber.ccc.de or via github_
+You can reach me by email at pycarddav (a) lostpackets (dot) de , by jabber/XMPP at geier (a) jabber.ccc.de or via github_

 .. _github: https://github.com/geier/pycarddav/